9l1ves/GithubExportIssuesCSV/README.md

 A Python Tool for Exporting Issues in a Github Repo to a csv

 # Parameters
-'usage: GithubExportCSV.exe [-h] --username GITHUBUSERNAME --password
+' usage: GithubExportCSV.exe [-h] --username GITHUBUSERNAME --password
                           GITHUBPASSWORD --repo REPO [--filepath PATH] optional arguments:
 -h, --help            show this help message and exit